Congratulations, you’ve secured your new customer! Now to the most important step in the sales process: customer onboarding.

 4. Created a custom checklist for the customer.

-In creating this checklist, you should use their answer to the final question above to set up the onboarding process for a certain schedule.
+Create a custom onboarding timeline based on when your customer would like your product implemented.
 Having a deadline will help you know how quickly the customer should be learning.
-Thus, you’ll know if your customer can take their time learning or if they need to put in some extra effort on their own time to get through the process within their pre-conceived timeframe.
+Thus, you’ll know if your customer can take their time or if they need to put in some extra effort to get through the process within their preconceived timeframe.

 5. Offer proactive and reactive support.

 Even when you’re in the stage of onboarding your customer, it’s important to remember that you are still in an employee-to-customer relationship.
-That means that you should still be displaying your best customer service and support techniques to said customer.
+That means that you should still be displaying your best customer service and support techniques.